Located in the southwestern corner of Texas, you will find the city of El Paso.

 It later fell into decline and was going to be demolished in the 1990s, however, community involvement and fundraisers saved this historic structure.

-The theater facade was restored to its former glory and the interior was given a similar uplift.
+The Plaza theatre facade was restored to its former glory and the interior was given a similar uplift.

 The theater is operational even today and you can watch a concert or a Broadway production at this historic location while in El Paso.